Scorpil/monico/README.md

 # TODO

 - Test coverage is at 88% and could be improved.
-The main culprit here is just time constraints
+The main culprit here is just time constraints.
 - Tests around CLI commands require database connection right now.
 This can be eliminated by reorganising the code in a minor way and mocking a few places.